 This machine is available during regular library operating hours.
 Students may also choose to record classroom lectures for review after class.

-The university also provides software called ZoomText that is designed to enlarge text.
+The university also provides software called ZoomText with Fusion that is designed to enlarge text and includes text-to-speech functionality.
 The service is available in MCS 111 on computers 14, 15 and 16 and in the library on computer 23.

-The Office of Student Affairs also works with students who request audio-format textbooks.
+The Office of Student Affairs also works with students who request audio-format textbooks and alternate format textbooks.